top of page

 At the heart of my work is compassion and a deep respect for each person’s story.
 I offer a safe, reflective space where you can explore what truly matters to you, and begin to live more in line with your own values, not just external expectations.
+Therapy with me is collaborative and tailored — grounded in evidence-based models.

-Alongside a Doctorate in Clinical Psychology and a Master’s in Health Psychology, I am also a published researcher.
+I’m also a published researcher.
 I currently continue to work in the NHS across Perinatal and Maternal Mental Health Services, which keeps my practice connected to real-life, systemic challenges.

 Why I went into private practice